 - 11. At all times be aware of what is going on within your lane.
 Try not to kick or swing your arms into another lane or across your own lane especially when near to another swimmer. - 12.
 Keep your toenails and fingernails trimmed. - 13.
-Do not stand in front of or obscure the pace clock when others are still doing the swim set.
+Do not stand in front of or obscure the pace clock when others are still doing the swim set, or trying to read the next set.